What is EERA?

 For anyone who is interested in education!
 That includes (naturally) our members, but also educators and policymakers around Europe, and of course parents.
 We intend the blog to be accessible to all.

-• include reflections beyond your actual research
+Include reflections (and opinions) beyond your actual research

-• the more your work is shared, the more it impacts society – and making it available in an easy-to-digest format makes it more shareable
+The more your work is shared, the more it impacts society

 Remember that our target audience is both academic and non-academics and adapt your writing to suit these readers.
 Casey Fiedler suggests: